MASDXI/ico-contract/README.md

 Tutorial using Hardhat(Buidler) to complie, deploy and automated unit tests Solidity smart contract.

+you use this repository as Initial Coin Offering (ICO) contract template or ERC20 template.

 Read this in other languages: [English](README.md), [ไทย](README.th.md)

 To run these tutorials, you must have the following installed: